Frequently Asked Questions

 Internship and tuition fees are financially supported by the Program.

-Download and fill out the application form.
+Download and fill out the application form below.
 There is no difference in the application form if you are a graduate and undergraduate applicant.

 The applications will be reviewed by the selection committee at the end of December.
-The selection committee will be informing students of their status by January 15th.
+The selection committee will be informing students of their status by the end of November.

 Before beginning the stem cell internship, the students will participate in a workshop that will take place at UCR Stem Cell Core Center and will last for one week.
-This takes place the first week in April.
+This takes place in early January.

 Each of the selected students will interview with interested labs.
 A student can indicate up to three different labs to interview at.